-This recommendation supersedes the CADTH Canadian Drug Expert Committee (CDEC) recommendation for this drug and indication dated November 15, 2013.
+This recommendation supersedes the CADTH Canadian Drug Expert Committee (CDEC) recommendation for this drug and indication dated November 22, 2017.

-RECOMMENDATION:
+RECOMMENDATION

-The CADTH Canadian Drug Expert Committee (CDEC) recommends that ulipristal acetate be reimbursed for the treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age who are eligible for surgery, and the intermittent treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age, with the duration of each treatment course being three months, if the following conditions are met:
+The CADTH Canadian Drug Expert Committee (CDEC) recommends that ulipristal acetate should be reimbursed for the preoperative treatment of moderate-to-severe signs and symptoms of uterine fibroids in adult women of reproductive age; and for the intermittent treatment of moderate-to-severe signs and symptoms of uterine fibroids in adult women of reproductive age who are not eligible for surgery, with the duration of each treatment course being three months, if the following conditions are met:

-Conditions:
+Conditions for Reimbursement

+Prescribing conditions:

-- The patient is under the care of an obstetrician/gynecologist. - Treatment should be limited to a maximum of four courses of therapy.
+- The patient is under the care of an obstetrician/gynecologist. - Treatment should be limited to a maximum of four courses of therapy. - Patients receiving ulipristal acetate should have their liver function tests monitored before, during, and after treatment.

-Service Line:CADTH Drug Reimbursement RecommendationVersion:1.0Publication Date:November 2017Report Length:8 Pages
+Service Line:CADTH Drug Reimbursement RecommendationVersion:1.0Publication Date:July 2019Report Length:7 Pages